 It kinda boggles my brain with how that works, but it's nifty to learn.
 Bankers, accounting firms, brokerages, and all sorts of financial industries use this trick to find errors, so now you know it too!

 Manual & Journal Entries

 If you're manually entering in all of your transactions, there's a lot of room for typos to occur.
-If you're automatically downloading transactions straight from your bank (which I can teach you how to do for free with Wave), there are a lot less chances for a typical entry error.
+If you're automatically downloading transactions straight from your bank, there are a lot less chances for a typical entry error.